HaxeFlixel/flixel-ui/README.md

 *Attributes:*
 * **id** - string, optional, should be unique.
 Lets you reference this widget throughout the layout, and also lets you fetch it by name with FlxUI's ```getAsset("some_id")``` function.
 * **x** and **y** - integer, specifies position.
 If no anchor tag exists as a child node, the position is absolute.
 If an anchor tag exists, the position is relative to the anchor.
+(See "Dynamic Position and Size" for more on anchor tags)
 * **use_def** - string, optional, references a ```<definition>``` tag by id to use for this widget.
 * **group** - string, optional, references a ```<group>``` tag by id.
 Will make this widget the child of that group instead of the FlxUI itself.
 * **visible** - boolean, optional, sets the visibility of the widget when the layout is loaded